s-shichino1989/TASSeq_EnhancedBeads/README.md

 * Identify valid cell barcodes by using DropletUtils and dropkick packages and export count matrix data of survived cells (.txt.gz file)
 * Export spliced- and un-spliced count data for further RNA velocity analysis
 * Export mapping report html file that contains basic statistics of mapping results with associated figures.
+* Each cell barcode are exported as 27nt nucleotide bases without two 4-base spacers.

 ## Usage